jershbytes/labDocs/guides/terraform/index.md

 With all this being said I hope you had fun doing this.
 I know it was something cool for me to learn.
 Till next time ladies and gents.

 - **If you don't have a PAT token for github and don't know how to set it up.
-Check out the video below.**
+Check out the video [here](https://www.youtube.com/embed/IuiH6cBtc58?si=q7n5ws0Y_MBETm5Z) .**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/IuiH6cBtc58?si=q7n5ws0Y_MBETm5Z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>